 This vanilla and its derivative products are of exceptional quality, and to our great joy, they are part of the selection recommended by Philippe Mollé.

-Mexican vanilla is the only vanilla in the world that does not require manual pollination.
-A species of bee, the melipone, as well as a single species of hummingbird endemic to Mexico take on this task.
-Almost all types of vanilla marketed in the world are derived from this original vanilla.
+Vanillas from Mexico are the only ones in the world that don't need to be pollinated manually.
+A species of bee, the melipona, as well as a single species of hummingbird endemic to Mexico take on this task.
+Almost all types of vanilla traded in the world are derived from this original vanilla.

-The result is a vanilla with an authentic taste as the Totomaques tasted it millennia ago.
+The result is an authentic vanilla flavor just as the Totomans tasted them millennia ago.
 A powerful vanillin note in a bouquet of dark chocolate and nutmeg.
-When the vanilla is ripened, it also develops notes of red berries.
+When the vanilla is refined, it also develops notes of small red fruits.

-This exceptional vanilla, which we call the "Colibri" is recognizable among all by its oily and fleshy aspect.
-It is also generally longer than bourbon or tahitensis vanilla.
+This exceptional vanilla, which we call the "Colibri" is recognizable among all by its oily and fleshy appearance.
+It is also generally longer than vanilla of the bourbon or tahitensis type.
 They are offered to you now and without intermediaries, by a Totomaque family from Papantla, the family of Rodolfo Arellano Castillo.

 Meet Rodolfo, Susana and little Alexander Arellano Castillo in St-Hyacinthe.

 Rodolfo and Suzana are both Engineers who work and live in Quebec, in St-Hyacinthe.
-The whole family of Rodolfo is originally from Papantla and still lives there.
+All of Rodolfo's family are originally from Papantla and still live there.
 His father is an agronomist and developed his vanilla plantation over thirty years ago.
 His family is tightly knit and keeps close contact with Rodolfo, their son who now lives in Quebec.
-It is also for the pleasure of maintaining this close bond with his family that he works to promote Papantla's vanilla with Colibri Vanille.
-And even if he is an engineer, he has had a dream since he was a child to take over his father's business.
+It is moreover for the pleasure of maintaining this close bond with his family that he works to promote the vanilla of Papantla with Colibri Vanille.
+And even if he is an engineer, since he was little he has cherished the dream of taking over his father's business.